 There is a minimum 24-hour turn-around for requests left in the Work Box, so plan accordingly.
 Although rush jobs are sometimes necessary, they should be rare.
 DO NOT let chronic lateness become your routine.

 As staff do all photocopying (neither faculty nor graduate students have access to the large photocopier), you must fill out a work order form for all requests.
 Check with the staff in the Main Office regarding use of the small copier in Gowen 109.
 All materials except transparencies have to be copied on the large photocopier.
 Transparencies can be made on the small Canon copier in GWN 109.
 Check with Main Office Staff for instructions on how to do this and to pick up the transparencies.

 The staff will photocopy exams, information sheets, review sheets, paper assignments, newspaper and magazine articles (although requests for photocopies of these items should be limited to those that are essential), needed for students in your classes.
 Be sure to submit your photocopying requests at least 24 hours in advance.

 Notes for Graduate Students

-As the department operates with limited funds, it will not copy personal projects, including papers assigned to you by your instructors.
-If an instructor requires that you provide copies of papers for other students in your seminars, you need to pay for the copies yourself.
-There are the copy centers on campus (e.g. the Suzzalo Library Copy Center and Odegaard Undergraduate Library Copy Center), card/coin/currency self-service copiers in the libraries and elsewhere on campus, and local copying businesses (Kinko’s and Professional Copy ‘n Print are on University Way).
+The department will not copy personal projects, including papers assigned to you by your instructors or copies of your paper for distribution to other seminar participants.
+There are copy centers on campus (e.g. the Suzzalo Library Copy Center and Odegaard Undergraduate Library Copy Center), self-service copiers in the libraries and local copying businesses on University Way.
 Note that the campus copy centers will include a surcharge for every copying job you submit.